manggic/GIT/readme.md

 **git checkout**
 - It's use for
   - Switch between branches.
-  - Check out a specific commit to see the code at that point in time.
+  - Check out a specific commit to see the code at that point in time.`You are now in a "detached HEAD" state, meaning you're not on a branch but directly at the commit.
+You can review the code, test it, or compare it with the current state.`
   - Restore a file to a previous state.
 ```
 # Check out the specific commit